 Thanks for your interest and welcome to Service Tectonics Inc, one of the only full service (we do nearly everything “In House”) companies in the Pad Printing Industry.
-Our aim is to provide you with Quality and Service that you can’t get anywhere else, and with over 150 years combined experience our highly skilled staff does exactly that.
+Our aim is to provide you with Quality and Service that you can’t get anywhere else, and with over 150 years of combined experience, our highly skilled staff does exactly that.

 Keeping up with technological advances in pad printing is a bigger challenge today than ever before, but as technology advances so do we.
 STI was the first company (ever) to design, build and implement a 6-axis robot for pad printing (you can see photos and a video of this machine in the gallery).
 Also, in response to our clients’ needs, we continue to develop new lines of standard STI branded printing machines.